A while ago, a student walked into my office after having failed the written portion of the qualifying exam.

 Now the next big ticket item is up next : The oral exam!

 The oral exam would have been a disaster for this particularly student, since he was not well-prepared.
 What does the oral exam entail?
 Often times the CM (in this case 5 members) will ask the student various questions regarding the research proposal.
 In most cases, the questions will lead down the path of how well the student can connect the principles learned in the courses to the research proposal in question.
-This is where you as the advisor can play a major role in preparing the student for this exam.
+This is where you as the adviser can play a major role in preparing the student for this exam.

 Note that not all students have the same level of maturity and diligence in planning for an exam of this magnitude.
-Note that the oral exam is quite intimidating—5 PhD’s “grilling” a student on what they know or what they expect the student TO know.
-Here are some practical guidelines for you as an advisor:
+Note that the oral exam is quite intimidating—5 PhD’s (Professors) “grilling” a student on what they know or what they expect the student TO know.
+Here are some practical guidelines for you as an adviser:

 - Three to six months before the oral exam, you should spend at least 1 hour every week with your student.
 In this session, you should ask the student to use the white board in your office and go through these sessions as though they were the actual oral exam.
 Note that when you first start, students are apprehensive and do not how much to write on the board or what to write, etc. It is your responsibility to methodically train the student.

 - As each week progresses, the student should steadily gain confidence.
 You should clearly indicate the top 10 items that the student should master and clearly explain using the white board.
 These are the essential tools of the qualifying exam.
 These may be concepts to equations or other paradigms that the student must have completely mastery of.
 Why is this important?
-If (most probably when) the student panics or freezes during the actual oral exam, you as an advisor can gently suggest that the student explain one the essential tools that they have mastered (relevant to the question that is being asked) to the CMs.
+If (most probably when) the student panics or freezes during the actual oral exam, you as an adviser can gently suggest (called throwing a life line) that the student explain one the essential tools that they have mastered (relevant to the question that is being asked) to the CMs.
 When confidence is built in an oral exam, the student will do well.
 This type of preparation is key to the student and must not be taken lightly.

 - It is the advisor’s responsibility to train the student to take research ideas and outline and map out the essential tools.